siddu015/Simon/README.md

 # Simon
-Remember as long as u can
+Remember As Long As You Can

 ### [Play the Game](https://whereissimon.netlify.app/)